gregtam/mpp-plotting/README.md

 # mpp-plotting

 This repository includes files that illustrate how to create plots in an MPP database such as HAWQ or GPDB.
 I wrote a blog about this.
 It can be found [here](http://engineering.pivotal.io/post/mpp-plotting/).

-## Files
+The code to create the figures found in the blog are in [this repo](https://github.com/gregtam/mpp-plotting-blog-code).
 ### Notebooks
 - `MPP Decision Tree.ipynb`: This file shows to build a Decision Tree in PL/Python, then apply it to a table in HAWQ or GPDB while retaining the actual leaf number.
 This is useful if we want to determine the distribution of labels in a given leaf.